Tom and Jerry Special Shorts: Episodes

-Production
+Production and reception

 In February 2021, the shorts debuted on HBO Max with no prior announcement.
+According to Andrew Dickman, the series was worked on the crews spare time while on the production of Looney Tunes Cartoons.
 Thought to be promotional marketing for the Tom & Jerry film, the shorts received positive reception from fans and critics.
-According to Andrew Dickman, the series was worked on the crews spare time while on the production of Looney Tunes Cartoons.

-Removal from HBO Max

-One month after the series' release, it temporarily left the service.
-The reason of the removal from HBO Max was unknown, but it was eventually re-added in July 2021.
-The series is currently no longer listed as its own program, but as two extras on the page for the Tom & Jerry film.
+FR Dougal of CartoonMilk, an animation critic and a self-described lifelong Tom and Jerry fan, gave the shorts a negative review.
+Despite praising their art style's reminiscence of the mid-1940s character designs and numerous gags, he criticized the shorts' character animation, music, and inconsistent sound design, including the overuse of the William Hanna Tom scream.